February 4, 2015

 Aging in Place refers to the ability to live safely, comfortably and independently in your home as you grow older.

 You might be wondering, ‘Why should I age in place?
 What are the benefits?’
 Successfully Aging in Place allows you to stay independent in a worry-free environment.
 In 2010, an AARP survey found that nearly three quarters of adults over 45 wanted to stay in their home for as long as possible.1 Maintaining your independence lets you lead the life that you want with the schedule that you enjoy.
 Connections with family and friends are easier to continue when you stay in your own home.
 You also won’t have to worry about the hassle of moving out.
 The comfort that comes with Aging in Place reduces stress, helping your health in the process.
 Aging in Place also makes financial sense.
-Assisted living costs an average of $200 per day,2 and live-in nurses can cost thousands per month.
-Senior care facilities can also be unsafe; between half and three-quarters of nursing home residents fall each year.3 This is twice the rate of falls among older adults living outside these facilities.
+Assisted living costs an average of $3,628 per month,2 and live-in nurses can cost thousands per month.
+Senior care facilities can also be unsafe; up to 60 percent of nursing home residents fall each year.3 This is twice the rate of falls among older adults living outside these facilities.
 In addition, illnesses transfer much more easily in senior care facilities.
 Staying in your home might be your safest, most comfortable and most affordable option.

 Aging in Place is best achieved by making sure your home is safe.
 This might call for modifications: